Caliphate: Almohad Caliphate (1147–1269)

+Hafsid Caliphate (1249–1574)

+The Hafsids had been governors of Ifriqiya for the Almohads but declared their independence in 1229.
+They claimed their descent from Rashidun caliph Omar.
+The second independent Hafsid ruler Muhammad I al-Mustansir (r.
+1249–1277) declared himself caliph and under his reign, the caliphate reached a peak.
+After the fall of Baghdad, Marinid sultan Abu Yusuf Yaqub of Morocco, Sharif of Mecca Abu Numayy and Emir of Granada Muhammad recognized the Hafsids in 1258, 1259 and 1264 respectively.
+In the mid-14th century, Morocco invaded the caliphate.
+The Hafsids would return to great power with Abu Faris Abd al-Aziz II (r.
+1394–1434) and Abu 'Amr 'Uthman (r.
+1435–1488).
+Between 1535 and 1574, the caliphate was caught between the Ottoman and Spanish fronts and became a protectorate until it was conquered by the Ottoman Caliphate.

 Fatimid Caliphate (909–1171)

 The Fatimid Caliphate was an Isma'ili Shi'i caliphate, originally based in Tunisia, that extended its rule across the Mediterranean coast of Africa and ultimately made Egypt the centre of its caliphate.
 At its height, in addition to Egypt, the caliphate included varying areas of the Maghreb, Sicily, the Levant and the Hejaz.

 The Fatimids established the Tunisian city of Mahdia and made it their capital city, before conquering Egypt and building the city of Cairo there in 969.
 Thereafter, Cairo became the capital of the caliphate, with Egypt becoming the political, cultural and religious centre of the state.
-Islam scholar Louis Massignon dubbed the 4th century AH /10th century CE as the "Ismaili century in the history of Islam".
+Islam scholar Louis Massignon dubbed the fourth century AH /tenth century CE as the "Ismaili century in the history of Islam".

 The term Fatimite is sometimes used to refer to the citizens of this caliphate.
 The ruling elite of the state belonged to the Ismaili branch of Shi'ism.
 The leaders of the dynasty were Ismaili imams and had a religious significance to Ismaili Muslims.
 They are also part of the chain of holders of the office of the caliphate, as recognised by some Muslims.
 Therefore, this constitutes a rare period in history in which the descendants of Ali (hence the name Fatimid, referring to Ali's wife Fatima) and the caliphate were united to any degree, excepting the final period of the Rashidun Caliphate under Ali himself.

 The caliphate was reputed to exercise a degree of religious tolerance towards non-Ismaili sects of Islam as well as towards Jews, Maltese Christians and Copts.

-The Shiʻa Ubayd Allah al-Mahdi Billah of the Fatimid dynasty, who claimed descent from Muhammad through his daughter, claimed the title of caliph in 909, creating a separate line of caliphs in North Africa.
+The Shia Ubayd Allah al-Mahdi Billah of the Fatimid dynasty, who claimed descent from Muhammad through his daughter, claimed the title of caliph in 909, creating a separate line of caliphs in North Africa.
 Initially controlling Algeria, Tunisia and Libya, the Fatimid caliphs extended their rule for the next 150 years, taking Egypt and Palestine, before the Abbasid dynasty was able to turn the tide, limiting Fatimid rule to Egypt.
 The Fatimid dynasty finally ended in 1171 and was overtaken by Saladin of the Ayyubid dynasty.